artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 Are you ready to rock and create something really complicated?
 My child is playing too much, and I want to limit his access to the NES Classic Mini somehow.
 Therefore, I desired to create a password protection mod.

 One of the coolest things in Linux is an ability to do near everything using only shell scripts.
 Another cool thing is the "everything is a file" concept, so we can access devices as usual files.
-First of all, we need to enable Telnet server and connect to NES Mini's shell using Telnet client.
+First of all, we need to enable the Telnet server and connect to NES Mini's shell using a Telnet client.

 ![Telnet](http://clusterrr.com/dump/hakchi2_telnet.png)